 The NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
 Staff can call: 0800 028 0285 line is available from 8:00 AM to 8:00 PM, Monday to Friday and email: help@nspcc.org.uk

-Whistle-blowing re the Headteacher should be made to the Education Standards Manager/Chair of the Governing Body whose contact details are readily available to staff.
+Whistleblowing re the Headteacher should be made to the Education Standards Manager/Chair of the Local Governing Board whose contact details are readily available to staff.

 Physical Intervention